IshanGrover2004/llm-chat/README.md

 ### Key Concepts

-To understand how LLMs work, it's essential to grasp the following key concepts:
+To grasp LLM functionality, it's crucial to understand these key concepts:

-- **Pre-training and Fine-Tuning:** LLMs are initially trained on a large dataset to learn general language understanding and representation.
-Subsequently, a pre-trained model can be fine-tuned with a task-specific dataset for applications like text classification, translation, or text generation.
+- **Pre-training and Fine-Tuning:** LLMs are initially trained on extensive datasets to learn general language understanding.
+They can be fine-tuned with task-specific data for applications like text classification, translation, and generation.

 - **Tokenization:** Tokenization involves breaking text into smaller units, such as words, subwords, or characters, for processing by LLMs.